-The Commission evaluated its December 31, 2018 financial statements for subsequent events through the date of the independent auditor's report, which was the date the financial statements were available to be issued.
-The Commission is not aware of any subsequent events which would require recognition or disclosure in the financial statements.
+The Commission evaluated its December 31, 2019 financial statements for subsequent events through the date of the independent auditor's report, which was the date the financial statements were available to be issued.
+The Commission is not aware of any subsequent events which would require recognition in the financial statements.
+The Commission is closely monitoring the impact of COVID-19 on its current and future rents and fees.
+The pandemic could have a detrimental impact on the Commission's future operations.
+Additionally, the Commission notes that the Pointe Coupee Port was absorbed into the Commission on January 1, 2020, based on state law.